 What would be the best Ultimate Retirement for obsolete humans?

-I’d argue that the best-case scenario here is not living as we do now (bouncing between happiness and sadness, myriad pains, physical diseases, heartbreak, etc), but having our minds uploaded into a kind of personalize hyper-expansive and hyper-blissful virtual world, full of rich sentience experience and exploration a million times beyond that which the human mind can conceive.
+I’d argue that the best-case scenario here is not living as we do now (bouncing between happiness and sadness, myriad pains, physical diseases, heartbreak, etc), but having our minds uploaded into a kind of personalized hyper-expansive and hyper-blissful virtual world, full of rich sentience experience and exploration a million times beyond that which the human mind can conceive.

 Such an uploaded reality might seem like 3 billion earth-years (as subjective experience might be nearly disconnected from clock time), but would in fact be only a few minutes of compute time.

-So, each human being (or, more accurately, each currently extant instance of human consciousness) could hypothetically get such a blissful expansive experience for a few minutes – and then fade away.
-An Ultimate Retirement vastly preferable to a normal 85 years of (comparatively) mediocre pain and pleasure mixed together in a usual human life.
+So, each human being (or, more accurately, each currently extant instance of human consciousness) could hypothetically get such a blissful, expansive experience for a few minutes – and then fade away.
+An Ultimate Retirement is vastly preferable to a normal 85 years of (comparatively) mediocre pain and pleasure mixed together in a usual human life.

 Any Ultimate Retirement implies a kind of charity from beings who are much more intelligent, powerful, and useful than we.